balytskard/traffic-signs-detection/README.md

-# Traffic Sign Detection using YOLOv8
+# Traffic Signs Detection using YOLOv8

 This repository contains the code for training a YOLOv8 model to detect traffic signs.
 The data used for training the model is sourced from the [Self Driving Cars Dataset](https://universe.roboflow.com/selfdriving-car-qtywx/self-driving-cars-lfjou/dataset/6) on Roboflow Universe.